-(((28))) (35) "Urban growth" refers to growth that makes intensive use of land for the location of buildings, structures, and impermeable surfaces to such a degree as to be incompatible with the primary use of land for the production of food, other agricultural products, or fiber, or the extraction of mineral resources, rural uses, rural development, and natural resource lands designated pursuant to RCW 36.70A.170.
+$((\frac{(28)}{)}))$ (36) "Urban growth" refers to growth that makes intensive use of land for the location of buildings, structures, and impermeable surfaces to such a degree as to be incompatible with the primary use of land for the production of food, other agricultural products, or fiber, or the extraction of mineral resources, rural uses, rural development, and natural resource lands designated pursuant to RCW 36.70A.170.
 A pattern of more intensive rural development, as provided in RCW 36.70A.070(5)(d), is not urban growth.
 When allowed to spread over wide areas, urban growth typically requires urban governmental services.
+"Characterized by Code Rev/MFW:lel S-2768.3/23 3rd draft
-"Characterized by urban growth" refers to land having urban growth located on it, or to land located in relationship to an area with urban growth on it as to be appropriate for urban growth.

-- 1 (((29))) (36) "Urban growth areas" means those areas designated 2 by a county pursuant to RCW 36.70A.110. - (((30))) (37) "Very low-income household" means a single person, family, or unrelated persons living together whose adjusted income is at or below fifty percent of the median household income adjusted for household size, for the county where the household is located, as reported by the United States department of housing and urban development. - $((\frac{31}{10}))$ (38) "Wetland" or "wetlands" means areas that are 9 inundated or saturated by surface water or groundwater at a frequency 10 11 duration sufficient to support, and that under normal 12 circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
-Wetlands generally 13 14 include swamps, marshes, bogs, and similar areas.
-Wetlands do not include those artificial wetlands intentionally created from 15 16 nonwetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, 17 wastewater treatment facilities, farm ponds, and landscape amenities, 18 or those wetlands created after July 1, 1990, that were 19 unintentionally created as a result of the construction of a road, 20 21 street, or highway.
-Wetlands may include those artificial wetlands 22 intentionally created from nonwetland areas created to mitigate 23 conversion of wetlands. - NEW SECTION.
+- urban growth" refers to land having urban growth located on it, or to land located in relationship to an area with urban growth on it as to be appropriate for urban growth. - $((\frac{(29)}{(29)}))$ "Urban growth areas" means those areas designated by a county pursuant to RCW 36.70A.110. - (((30))) (38) "Very low-income household" means a single person, family, or unrelated persons living together whose adjusted income is at or below fifty percent of the median household income adjusted for household size, for the county where the household is located, as reported by the United States department of housing and urban development. - 12 (((31))) (39) "Wetland" or "wetlands" means areas that are inundated or saturated by surface water or groundwater at a frequency 13 14 and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically 15 16 adapted for life in saturated soil conditions.
+Wetlands generally 17 include swamps, marshes, bogs, and similar areas.
+Wetlands do not 18 include those artificial wetlands intentionally created from nonwetland sites, including, but not limited to, irrigation and 19 drainage ditches, grass-lined swales, canals, detention facilities, 20 21 wastewater treatment facilities, farm ponds, and landscape amenities, 22 or those wetlands created after July 1, 1990, that unintentionally created as a result of the construction of a road, 23 street, or highway.
+Wetlands may include those artificial wetlands 24 25 intentionally created from nonwetland areas created to mitigate conversion of wetlands.
+26 - NEW SECTION.
 Sec.
-3. A new section is added to chapter 36.70A RCW to read as follows: - (1) Except as provided in section 4 or 5 of this act, any city that is required or chooses to plan under RCW 36.70A.040 must provide by ordinance and incorporate into its development regulations, zoning regulations, and other official controls, authorization for the following: - 31 (a) For cities with a population of at least 25,000 but less than 32 75,000, that are not within a contiguous urban growth area with the 33 largest city in a county with a population of more than 275,000, 34 based on office of financial management population estimates: - 35 (i) The development of at least two units per lot on all lots 36 zoned predominantly for residential use; - 37 (ii) The development of at least four units per lot on all lots 38 zoned predominantly for residential use within one-half mile walking 39 distance of a major transit stop; and
+3. A new section is added to chapter 36.70A RCW to read as follows: - (1) Except as provided in subsection (4) of this section, any city that is required or chooses to plan under RCW 36.70A.040 must provide by ordinance and incorporate into its development regulations, zoning regulations, and other official controls, authorization for the following: - 34 (a) For cities with a population of at least 25,000 but less than 35 75,000 based on office of financial management population estimates: - 36 (i) The development of at least two units per lot on all lots 37 zoned predominantly for residential use;

+(ii) The development of at least four units per lot on all lots zoned predominantly for residential use within one-quarter mile walking distance of a major transit stop; and